yinshanyang/pm2.5/README.md

   The numbers represented is the deprived [Air Quality Index (AQI)](https://en.wikipedia.org/wiki/Air_quality_index) based on the hourly PM2.5 readings.
 It is comparable to the PSI.

+  The formula for deriving the AQI from PM2.5 concentrations is found here: https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI

 ## Where does the Data Come From?

   Well, we are scraping it from here: http://www.haze.gov.sg/haze-updates/pollutant-concentrations/type/PM25-1Hr